Overview

 The approximate percentages for this course are:

-This is a 2-year full-time course, that is delivered over 3 terms across the year, and there is no summer break.
-The final results and awards are released in February.
-Graduates are then able to take their nationals (PANE/PARA exams) in May (the dates are subject to RCP/GMC timetable).
+This is a 2-year full-time course, that is delivered over 3 terms across the year, with no summer break.
+The final results and awards are released in August.
+Graduates are then able to take their Physician Associate Registration Assessment in September ( dates are subject to RCP/GMC timetable).

 Your timetable